sd-ot/sd-ot/docs/source/tuto_py.rst

 By default, sdot uses the L2 norm for the transport cost (:math:`\int ||x - y||^2_2 d\rho`).
 Of course, it is possible to define another transport costs.
 It can be done using names for the most common ones (e.g. "L2", ...) or symbolic expression to get more flexibility.

-Expressions may use the following symbol: `sdot.source_pos` is the position of a source item, `sdot.target_pos` is the position of a target item, `sdot.kantorovitch_potential` is the kantorovitch potential and `sdot.created_mass` is the created mass (which will be 0 if not used in the cost expression).
+Expressions may use the following symbol: `sdot.source_pos` is the position of a source item, `sdot.target_pos` is the position of a target item, `sdot.kantorovitch_potential` is the kantorovitch potential and `sdot.created_mass` is the created mass (which is enforce to be 0 if not used in the cost expression).
 Additionally, there are shortcuts, like for instance `sdot.distance_2` which is the norm 2 of the distance between `sdot.source_pos` and `sdot.target_pos`.

 .. warning::
    Pour Quentin: "item" n'est peut-être pas le meilleur terme mais je n'ai pas su quoi mettre...